chiruratnala/Study-Planner/README.md

 Charts look squashed or stretched

 The analytics charts are optimized for a container height of 240px.
-Ensure the parent container in the HTML has relative positioning.
+Ensure the parent container in the HTML has relative positioning (already handled in index.html).